 Knowledge and experience concerning interview and interrogation techniques are still among the most important tools for private or corporate investigators.
 An expanded training in this regard is therefore essential.

 During an investigation, there is often a lack of physical evidence to advance or even solve the case.
 In these situations, a classic and established method comes into play to gather new information: the interview or interrogation.
 Since we often deal with international investigations nowadays, interviews are less often conducted face to face but more likely on the phone.
 Many interviews are also conducted in English, which can lead to problems, especially when English is neither participant’s mother tongue.

-Preparation of the Interview
+- Preparation of the setting

 Learning to Interrogate

 To learn different interview and interrogation techniques, there are several methods and also coaches (particularly in the USA).
 The Reid Method is quite popular (http://www.reid.com) but also the training by Don Rabon.

 Axel Wendler from Germany (judge at the Higher Regional Court) gives interesting insights regarding a statement’s trustworthiness.

 Of course, interrogations and interviews are a major part of police work.
 Therefore a lot of information and methods are available for this line of work.
 The private or corporate investigator does not have quite as many options.
 Still, both groups have a lot in common and there are experienced detectives who share their knowledge in workshops (ASW Nordrhein-Westfalen is one of the institutions that offer workshops: https://www.sicherheit-in-der-wirtschaft.de/).